 What is Tongue and Groove?

-Tongue and groove paneling is a popular way to create a genuine log cabin look and feel with a reasonable budget.
-Technically, it's a smooth wood product that has beveled edges on all four sides, and the "tongue and groove" name refers to how the two wood panels are joined together.
+Tongue and groove paneling is a popular choice.
+It helps create a real log cabin look without spending too much money.
+Consisting of smooth wood, this product has beveled edges on all four sides.
+The name "tongue and groove" describes how the two wood panels fit together.

-One side of the wood paneling has a projection called a “tongue” and the other side has a open slit called a “groove.”
+One side of the wood paneling has a projection called a “tongue” and the other side has an open slit called a “groove.”

 Tongue and groove walls aren't your only option: other popular styles you may have heard of are shiplap and nickel gap.
 I'll share more about shiplap down below so you can compare your options.

-There are 3 main benefits to using tongue and groove for walls or ceilings.
+Three main benefits exist for using tongue and groove for walls or ceilings.

 3 Reasons to use Tongue and Groove Paneling and Siding